Alain-sys/Officelite-coming-soon-site/README.md

 ## Acknowledgments

-Thanks a lot to [rzvr](https://github.com/rzvr) for his work which helped me a lot.
+Thanks to [rzvr](https://github.com/rzvr) for his work which helped me a lot.